How We Invest

 Once we find a potential investment idea that meets all the criteria and belongs to one of the three categories above, we test its fit in the portfolio.

-Our goal is to craft a relatively concentrated portfolio with less than 40 stocks, depending on their suitability to each client’s individual situation.
+Our goal is to craft a relatively concentrated portfolio with 30-50 stocks, depending on their suitability to each client’s individual situation.

 We aim to maintain a diversified portfolio, and we adjust position sizes over time, both while we build the position and later, as we trim it.